macoskey/HistotripsyMatlab/README.md

 1.  make a github account with your umich email
 2.  go to powershell/terminal and type "git config --global.name "yourname"" and "git config --global user.email "uniqname@umich.edu"
-3. Go to your MATLAB directory, e.g., C:/users/labuser/Documents/MATLAB
+3. Go to your MATLAB directory, e.g., ~/Documents/MATLAB
 4. Make new directory for shared files, e.g., type "mkdir public"
 5.  cd ~/public
 6.  type "git clone https://github.com/macoskey/histotripsy_matlab.git"
-7.  make sure these things are in your MATLAB path
+7.  make sure these things are in your MATLAB path (type "pathtool" in Matlab)